Standing Too Close To The Golf Ball – Causes and How to Fix It

 Also check on video to see if you are backing away or standing up in your downswing to make extra space, in which case the first thing you should check is your distance from the ball.

-The eye line outside the golf ball is a good indicator that you are standing too close to the golf ball.
-You can use the Eyeline Putting Mirror to verify eye position.
+The eye line outside the golf ball is a good indicator that you are too close to the golf ball.

 The putter is the hardest club to stand too close with, as naturally you are going to play it very close and have a controlled swing so it is very easy for your body motion to override the physics of the club.
 It’s for this reason you will see the most variety in stances for good putters.